ramanniachai/IDP-Python-validations/README.md

 This file contans some explanation for each script added to this repository.

-1. pdp_validation: There're 2 files in this folder.
-At first you need to work with 'pdp_validation.py' file.
-The script in this file should be executed for the old menu in API and for the new one.
-So the script should be executed twice.
-As a result, you'll get 2 excel file with detailed products' structure.
-Then we need to execute 'pdp_file_c.py' script.
-This script compares 2 excel file and generated log file when you can find discrepancies in the menu if there're any.
+1. pdp_validation: This folder contains two files.
+First, you need to work with the pdp_validation.py file.
+The script in this file should be executed twice: once for the old menu in the API and once for the new menu.
+As a result, you will obtain two Excel files with detailed product structures.
+Next, execute the pdp_file_c.py script.
+This script compares the two Excel files and generates a log file where you can find any discrepancies in the menu, if there are any.

+2. min_value_if_whatsOnIt.py: This script checks whether the number of single/obligatory modifiers corresponds to the ‘min’ value of the modifier group ‘What’s on It’.
+In cases of any discrepancies, it will cause an error before checkout.

+3. price_validation.py: This script allows you to retrieve prices for new products across all locations.
+The results will be mapped to a .txt file, which can be uploaded to Power BI for better visual representation of the results.